meet2410shah/Basic-App-React/README.md

 # React-Basic-App

-The most simplest setup for basic app
+The most simplest setup for Basic React App
+- First of all make a repository with the name you want.
+- Go there and type `npm init` to initialize it.
+- Follow the commands below and you will have a React App ready in its most basic form but also in the state of deployment (Considering only frontend.)

 - `npm i -D webpack webpack-cli`
 - `npm i -D html-webpack-plugin html-loader`